dodsonce/dodsonce/README.md

      Specfically, board level components as I partner with manufacturers in the Greater Tampa Bay Area.
 I am gearing up to relocate to Asheville, NC.

- 👀 I’m interested in learning how to build apps and programs and improve processes for production for companies.
+ 👀 I’m interested in learning how to build apps and programs and improve production processes for companies.
 In a non-professional
     way, I am interested in soccer, golf, cooking, hiking, and catching live music as much as I can.
+If I could find a path that has me improving processes for a company that blends with my personal interests, that would be my ideal situation.

  🌱 I’m currently enrolled in the Triple Ten BootCamp.
 I have learned HTML and CSS, and am beginning JavaScript...